Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: A Single Proposal: The Quality Objective

-We would like to point out that if one considers the special version of this case of the problem, where the available strategies for the agents are writing reviews of qualities 0 and 1 \footnote{A more general version of this case, where there are more that one proposals, is presented in the next section.}, then a tight PoA bound of 2 can be guaranteed.
-The existence of pure Nash equilibria for this case can directly be derived by the first paragraph of the proof of Theorem \ref{thm:pne} \footnote{For an alternative proof, we refer the reader to Theorem \ref{thm:pot}.}.
+We would like to point out that if one considers the special version of this case of the problem, where the available strategies for the agents are writing reviews of qualities 0 and 1 \footnote{A more general version of this case, where there are more that one proposals, is presented in the next section.}, then the existence of a pure Nash equilibrium under the original version of the proportional mechanism is always guaranteed, and one can get a tight PoA bound of 2.
+Regarding the existence of pure Nash equilibria for this case, it can directly be derived by the first paragraph of the proof of Theorem \ref{thm:pne} \footnote{For an alternative proof, we refer the reader to Theorem \ref{thm:pot}.}.
 It is also clear that the optimal quality in this version of the problem can be achieved by letting agents $\{1,\ldots, i^\mu\}$ to write a good review, where $i^\mu$ is the largest index for which $\sum_{i=1}^{i^\mu}s_i\leq\beta$, and $s_i^\mu \leq T$.
 The latter implies that the quality of optimal outcome is $i^\mu$.

-\begin{proposition} The PoA of the proportional mechanism when there is a single proposal and for every $i \in V$, we have $q_i \in \{0, 1\}$, is 2.
+\begin{proposition} The PoA of the proportional mechanism when there is a single proposal and for every $i \in V$, we have $q_i \in \{0, 1\}$, is 2 (up to an additive factor of 1).
 Moreover, this is tight. \end{proposition}

 \begin{proof} Consider a pure Nash equilibrium and suppose for contradiction that its quality is $x <\frac{i^\mu}{2}$.
-This implies that at least one agent $i \le \frac{i^\mu}{2}$ does not write a review at this pure Nash equilibrium.
+We will split the proof in three cases: \begin{itemize} \item If $\frac{i^\mu}{2}$ is an integer, then this implies that at least one agent $i \le \frac{i^\mu}{2}$ does not write a review at this pure Nash equilibrium.
 Say that $i'$ is the minimum indexed such agent.
 From the previous discussion, we know that